aliksmetirov/authenticator_me_refs/privacy_policy.md

 We may collect non-personal information to improve the App's functionality and user experience.
 This includes:

-- **Device Information:** Such as device model and operating system version.
 - **Usage Data:** Information on how you interact with the App, including the features you use and the time spent on the App.

 ## Permissions We Use